Decision blocks · Psychological support

 You weigh up, research, compare.
 And still you don't decide.

 One more pros-and-cons list, one more conversation, a little more research.
 And at the end the decision stays open.
 Decision blocks rarely arise from a lack of information.
-They arise when a choice means too much risk, too much finality or too much responsibility for your system.
+They arise when a choice means too much risk, too much finality or too much responsibility for the nervous system.

 Why you cannot decide even though you know enough